adelSalah78/castor/README.md

 a Castor service and how to interact with it using the provided Java clients:

 - [Castor Common](castor-common) - A shared library of commonly used functionality.
+It also contains the protobuf message and service definitions for gRPC APIs
 - [Castor Service](castor-service) - The microservice implementing the backend
   storage facilities for tuples.
-- [Castor Java Client](castor-java-client) - A Java client library to interact with a Castor service over its REST API.
+- [Castor Java Client](castor-java-client) - A Java client library to interact with a Castor service and upload pre-generated tuples over its gRPC API.
 The module provides client implementations to communicate
   - with the Castor service within a Virtual Cloud Provider.
   - across Castor services participating in a Virtual Cloud.
-- [Castor Java Upload Client](castor-upload-java-client) - A Java client used to upload pre-generated tuples using Castor's WebSocket interface.

 > :bulb: **NOTE**\
 > _Castor_ is only used to manage tuples in a Carbyne Stack